dt-alliances-workshops/claat-mockup/workshop-markdown/aws-lab7/README.md

 ### 💥 **TECHNICAL NOTE**

-<i>The application looks like this monolith, but notice how the home page shows the versions of the three running backend services.
-You will see these version updated automatically as we deploy new versions of the backend services.</i>
+The application looks like this monolith, but notice how the home page shows the versions of the three running backend services.
+You will see these version updated automatically as we deploy new versions of the backend services.

 ## Review Kubernetes within Dynatrace